 Sow seeds as soon as soil is warm.
 Heavy seed leaves must push through soil, so be sure that soil is reasonably loose and open.
-Plant seeds of bush types 1 in. deep and 1 3 in. apart, allowing 2 3 ft. between rows.
+Plant seeds of bush types 1 in. deep and 1–3 in. apart, allowing 2–3 ft. between rows.
 Pole beans can be managed in a number of ways.
-Set three or four 8-ft. poles in the ground and tie together at top in tepee fashion; or set single poles 3 4 ft. apart and sow six or eight beans around each, thinning to three or four strongest seedlings; or insert poles 1 2 ft. apart in rows and sow seeds as you would bush beans; or sow along sunny wall, fence, or trellis and train vines on web of light string supported by wire or heavy twine.
+Set three or four 8-ft. poles in the ground and tie together at top in tepee fashion; or set single poles 3–4 ft. apart and sow six or eight beans around each, thinning to three or four strongest seedlings; or insert poles 1–2 ft. apart in rows and sow seeds as you would bush beans; or sow along a sunny wall, fence, or trellis and train vines on a web of light string supported by wire or heavy twine.
 Pods are ready in 50 to 70 days, depending on variety.
 Pick every 3 to 5 days; if pods mature, plants will stop bearing.

 This annual grows to 1 1/2–2 ft. high and 1 ft. wide, with soft, hairy leaves and long, whiplike...

 This Mediterranean native annual is widely grown for use as a fresh or dried cut flower.
 Grows to 1 1/...